dude56987/2web/README.md

  - Written in [PHP](https://www.php.net), [Bash](https://www.gnu.org/software/bash/), and [Javascript](https://en.wikipedia.org/wiki/JavaScript)
  - WEB Access and Administration interface to all hosted data, compatible with PHONES, TABLETS, and DESKTOP
  - CLI (Command line interface) with man pages
- - Local Search for ALL hosted data, with external search links
+ - Offline Search for ALL hosted data, with external search links
  - Offline dictionary search results
  - Weather info via [weather-util](http://fungi.yuggoth.org/weather/) WITHOUT NEED FOR AN API KEY thanks to METAR data from the National Oceanic and Atmospheric Administration and forecasts from the National Weather Service.
  - Add wikis from locally downloaded [ZIM](https://wiki.openzim.org/wiki/OpenZIM) files